 - 1 tsp salt

-- Freshly ground black pepper
+- Freshly ground black pepper to taste

 - Sauté everything in a splash of water for 5 minutes, stirring frequently.

-- Turn the heat to low, cover the pot and let your soup simmer for 15 minutes until the lentils are cooked and the potatoes are tender, but not overcooked.
+- Turn the heat to low, cover the pot and let your soup simmer for 15 minutes until the lentils are cooked and the potatoes are tender but not overcooked.